ConesaLab/TensorPLS/README.md

 We observe a partial separation between groups: even without feature selection, the model is already able to discriminate between classes.

+Now, to improve the ability of the model to discriminate groups we have added a Feature Selection Steps.
+### Feature Selection to improve discrimination

+To improve the ability of the model to discriminate groups, we add a **Feature Selection step**.
+The logic of feature selection in TensorPLS is based on a combination of two approaches:

+1. **Feature selection on the VIPs** objects returned from the `nplsda_vips` function.
+2. Evaluate the **intersection or union** between selected variables.
+3. **Re-run N-PLS-DA** on these different combinations and compare results in terms of metrics like **Q²** and **R²**.
+4. Choose the **best model**.

+---

+> At the moment, only **point 1** is implemented as a function.
+> Points **2–4** must be carried out **manually** by the user.
+> An automatic pipeline for this process is not yet available, so users must compare results across different situations.

+---